MarcDirven/cpp-lazy/README.md

 - C++11/14/17/20; C++20 concept support; C++17 `execution` support (`std::execution::par`/`std::execution::seq` etc...)
 - Easy print using `std::cout << [lz::IteratorView]` or `fmt::print("{}", [lz::IteratorView])`
 - Compatible with old(er) compiler versions; at least `gcc` versions => `4.8` & `clang` => `7.0.0` (previous
-versions have not been checked)
+versions have not been checked, so I'd say at least a compiler with C++11 support)
 - Tested with `-Wpedantic -Wextra -Wall -Wno-unused-function` and `/W3` for MSVC
 - One dependency ([`fmt`](https://github.com/fmtlib/fmt)) which is automatically configured
 - STL compatible